apache/arrow/docs/source/format/CDeviceDataInterface.rst

     If the metadata parameter is not ``NULL``, to provide key-value error metadata, then it should be encoded identically to the way that metadata is encoded in :c:member:`ArrowSchema.metadata`.

+    It is valid for this to be called by a producer with or without a preceding call to :c:member:`ArrowAsyncProducer.request`.
+This callback *MUST NOT* call any methods of an ``ArrowAsyncProducer`` object.

 .. c:member:: void (*ArrowAsyncDeviceStreamHandler.release)(struct ArrowAsyncDeviceStreamHandler*)

     *Mandatory.* A pointer to a consumer-provided release callback for the handler.

+    It is valid for this to be called by a producer with or without a preceding call to :c:member:`ArrowAsyncProducer.request`.
+This must not call any methods of an ``ArrowAsyncProducer`` object.

 .. c:member:: void* ArrowAsyncDeviceStreamHandler.private_data